Emilio-ops/ELENIDS/README.md

 ## Python package
 pip install -i https://test.pypi.org/simple/ elenids to download the current distribution.
 The package contains an example() function that simulate the whole process.
+The adjourned package can be found here: https://test.pypi.org/project/elenids/ .